 Liposuction of the cheeks can be an effective procedure for reducing lower facial bulk when there is an excess of subcutaneous fat in that part of the face, in an area known as the jowls in the lower cheeks.
 However, it must be done very carefully in order to achieve smooth contours and avoid uneven contours with grooves and depressions.
 It must also be done in such a way that skin laxity is minimized.

-These objectives can be achieved by using an advanced liposuction technique known as Vaser Liposelection.
+These objectives can be achieved by using modern and effective liposuction technique known as Vaser Liposelection.

 This is a safe procedure, with minimal blood loss and a low risk of infection.
-Using Vaser technology, the risk of creating an uneven contour is greatly minimized.
-This risk of injuring branches of the facial nerve is also exceedingly low.
-There is a theoretical risk of skin burns from the tip of the ultrasound probe due to the ultrasound energy translating into heat energy, but with correct technique and safety precautions this risk is very low.
+Using Vaser technology, the risk of creating an uneven contour is minimized.
+The risk of injuring branches of the facial nerve is also low.
+There is a theoretical risk of skin burns from the tip of the ultrasound probe due to the ultrasound energy translating into heat energy, but with correct technique and safety precautions, this risk is very low.